Oh hell yes.

 This casserole is made on the stovetop and includes almost all of the seasonings from my favorite pimento cheese and traditional squash casserole.
 Ritz crackers are a must for topping, and you can bake the casserole for a few minutes and eat it immediately or keep it in the fridge for a few days and heat it up for dinner one night this week.
 Make-ahead friendly!

 Ingredients are!
 Squash, or this zucchini/squash hybrid that I keep seeing around here.
 Onion, and roasted red pepper for the pimento factor.
 Seasonings include onion powder, garlic powder, seasoned salt, Worcestershire sauce, and hot sauce.
 Creamy casserole happiness is sour cream, mayo, and cheese.
 Ritz on top for crunch!
 PS the “I hate mayo” gang, you definitely can’t taste the mayo but really need the creaminess for the overall texture of the casserole.

 To start!
-Slice the onion and squash thinly and throw them in an ovenproof skillet (mine is cast iron) with some olive oil over medium heat, and add the dry spices – seasoned salt, onion powder, and garlic powder.
+Slice the onion and squash thinly and throw them in an ovenproof skillet (mine is cast iron, this Staub is my absolute favorite thing for this recipe) with some olive oil over medium heat, and add the dry spices – seasoned salt, onion powder, and garlic powder.

 Let the skillet heat up (you can throw everything in when it’s still cold if you don’t get a chance to preheat) and start to cook the squash gently.
 This is the longest step in the process, but will ensure that the casserole isn’t watery or runny.

 Stir the squash mixture every 5 minutes or so and let the squash cook way down for 30-40 minutes until it’s soft and there isn’t any liquid left in the pan.
 While you do this, grate the cheese and chop the roasted red pepper.